Board of Directors duties and committees

 Board Meetings and Work

 In addition to the statutory meeting following the AGM, the Board normally holds at least six ordinary meetings per calendar year, as per a yearly work cycle.
 At the meetings, the CEO reports on the status of the business, prospects and the financial situation of the Company.
-The Board also receives management updates and presentations on the business and operations of the Company, financial status, ESG and H&S matters, risk management, legal questions and investor relations matters, to enable the Board to duly monitor the Company’s operations and financial position.
-Furthermore, the Board receives regular reports from the Company’s Audit Committee, Compensation Committee and the ESG/H&S Committee on issues delegated to the Committees.
+The Board also receives management updates and presentations on the business and operations of the Company, financial status, Sustainability matters, risk management, legal questions and investor relations matters, to enable the Board to duly monitor the Company’s operations and financial position.
+Furthermore, the Board receives regular reports from the Company’s Audit Committee, Compensation Committee and the Sustainability Committee on issues delegated to the Committees.

 The Compensation Committee assists the Board in Group management remuneration matters and receives information and prepares the Board’s and the AGM’s decisions on matters relating to the principles of remuneration, remunerations and other terms of employment of Group management.
 The objective of the Committee in determining compensation for Group management is to provide a compensation package that is based on market conditions, is competitive and takes into account the scope and responsibilities associated with the position, as well as the skills, experience and performance of the individual.
 The Committee’s tasks also include monitoring and evaluating programmes for variable remuneration, the application of the Policy on Remuneration as well as the current remuneration structures and levels in the Company.
+The Compensation Committee may request advice and assistance of external reward consultants.

 The members of the Compensation Committee are Cecilia Vieweg, Chair of the Committee, Grace Reksten Skaugen and Ian Lundin.

 The Audit Committee assists the Board in ensuring that the Company’s financial reports are prepared in accordance with International Financial Reporting Standards (IFRS), the Swedish Annual Accounts Act and accounting practices applicable to a company incorporated in Sweden and listed on Nasdaq Stockholm.
-The Audit Committee itself does not perform audit work, however, it supervises the Company’s financial reporting and gives recommendations and proposals to ensure the reliability of the reporting.
+The Audit Committee supervises the Company’s financial reporting and gives recommendations and proposals to ensure the reliability of the reporting.
 The Committee also supervises the efficiency of the Company’s financial internal controls, internal audit and risk management in relation to the financial reporting and provides support to the Board in the decision making processes regarding such matters.
 The Committee monitors the audit of the Company’s financial reports and also reports thereon to the Board.
-In addition, the Committee is empowered by the Committee’s terms of reference to make decisions on certain issues delegated to it, such as review and approval of the Company’s first and third quarter interim financial statements on behalf of the Board.
+In addition, the Committee is empowered by the Committee’s terms of reference to make decisions on certain issues delegated to it, such as review and approval of the Company’s first and third quarter reports on behalf of the Board.
 The Audit Committee also regularly liaises with the Group’s statutory auditor as part of the annual audit process and reviews the audit fees and the auditor’s independence and impartiality.
 The Audit Committee further assists the Company’s Nomination Committee in the preparation of proposals for the election of the statutory auditor at the AGM.

-The members of the Audit Committee are Peggy Bruzelius, Chair of the Committee, Ashley Heppenstall and Jakob Thomasen.
+The members of the Audit Committee are Peggy Bruzelius, Chair of the Committee, Ashley Heppenstall and Jakob Thomasen